wwwbbb8510/TFTP-Demo/README.md

 >
 > Note: The server file is ot-r.txt.
 As the server directory is {BaseDir}/files/remote, the whole path of the file is {BaseDir}/files/remote/ot-r.txt
 >       The client path is {BaseDir}/files/local/ot-r.txt.
 >       All of the paths are defined in build.xml as well.

+* Test copying the image from server to client using the mode of Netascii

+> `ant run-client-receive-image-na`
+>
+> Note: The server file is image-na-r.jpg.
+As the server directory is {BaseDir}/files/remote, the whole path of the file is {BaseDir}/files/remote/image-na-r.jpg
+>       The client path is {BaseDir}/files/local/image-na-r.jpg.
+>       All of the paths are defined in build.xml as well.

+* Test copying the image from server to client using the mode of Octet

+> `ant run-client-receive-image-ot`
+>
+> Note: The server file is image-ot-r.jpg.
+As the server directory is {BaseDir}/files/remote, the whole path of the file is {BaseDir}/files/remote/image-ot-r.jpg
+>       The client path is {BaseDir}/files/local/image-ot-r.jpg.
+>       All of the paths are defined in build.xml as well.

 * Want to try the tests again?
 Please run the following command to delete the copied files